songproducer/Tezos-baking-accounting/README.md

 https://docs.google.com/spreadsheets/d/1NzfP5eLVGtNUol72dgo_bWE5qz8teVvHbkGUYMr335U/edit?usp=sharing

+If you want to know frozen amounts make changes to the addresses in the tzstats API worksheet.

 Go to share your copy and note the document's ID, copy/paste it between the quotes on line 61: spreadsheet = gc.open_by_key('')